TanmayJain97/Employee-Payroll-App-Web-Dev/README.md

 # Employee-Payroll-App-Web-Dev

-Modified to UC 6 - Ability to add Notes as well as cancel, reset and submit button
+Modified to UC 7 - Using the UX design set the button style appropriately